Northern Virginia Dayhikes

 Picture: The lower falls in White Oak Canyon (falls #6)

-Details: Description and maps from Heatwole.
+Details: Description and maps from Guide to SNP.
 See also park references.

 Description (standard loop):The hike up White Oak Canyon takes you through a beautiful ravine passing 6 waterfalls along the way and providing a very nice view back out to the east.
 After climbing out of the ravine, you walk through a shady hemlock forest and then connect up with the Skyline Drive at Crescent Rock for an excellent view to the west.
 Hiking back down Cedar Run, you'll pass a natural waterslide and another waterfall before returning to your starting point.
 The extended loop adds a trip to the excellent view at Hawksbill summit, the highest point in the park.